taernsietr/language_generator/backend/README.md

 This part of the project is basically an API written in Rust using the [Actix](https://github.com/actix/actix-web) framework.

-Currently, the API only supports using SimpleGenerator, which is, as the name implies, a simple structure that allows for shallow word/text generation, based on a category / syllable pattern system.
+Currently, the API only supports using TextGenerator, which is, as the name implies, a simple structure that allows for shallow word/text generation, based on a category / syllable pattern system.